 Peter approached Jesus and asked him, “Lord, if my brother sins against me, how often must I forgive him?
 As many as seven times” (Mt 18:21)?

 Peter’s initial question of asking to forgive seven times may sound pretty generous to us, because the usual question most of us ask is, “Do I have to forgive at all?”
-Many of us do not do forgiveness well, even if we look at it as a virtue.
+Many of us do not do forgiveness well, even if we recognize that it is a virtue.
 If someone says to us they are sorry, do we reply, “I forgive you?”
 Often our automatic response is, “That’s alright”, “It’s ok”, or “No problem”.
 When we are convicted of a mistake, error or offense, do we ask for forgiveness or operate from a defensive posture to explain why we did what we did, or defend what we did as right, not willing to admit any inappropriate action?

 If you are struggling with holding onto a grudge and/or past hurts.
 One approach that may be helpful is to visualize yourself approaching the person you have the issue with and saying to them, “I forgive you”.
 You may also find it helpful to visualize Jesus standing beside you while you do this exercise.
 Repeat the process each day in your time of prayer until you start to feel yourself coming to a place of forgiveness, and can imagine that reconciliation is indeed possible.

 If you find visualizing difficult, sit down and talk to Jesus.
-Be honest with him, tell him the situation and that you do not want to forgive the person.
+Be honest with him, tell him the situation and share with him that you do not want to forgive the person.
 Then ask for Jesus to help you.
 Embrace the sacrament of Reconciliation and confess your unwillingness to forgive.
-When ready, determine how best to reach out to the person to say that you forgive them; a phone call, letter, email, text message, or in person.
+When ready, determine how best to reach out to the person to say that you forgive them; a phone call, email, text message, or in person.

 We don’t do forgiveness well.
 But with Jesus, we can begin again.
 Let us practice saying each morning, “Please forgive me, (Name)” and think of a few thoughts, words, or actions you need to be forgiven for.
 Then say, “I forgive you (Name), for…” and think of a few words, actions, or inactions to insert.
 Also, Jesus gave us a pretty good prayer: “Forgive us our trespasses as we forgive those who trespass against us.”
 We are not alone.
 Remember, Jesus asked God to forgive those who crucified him.
 We can ask God to forgive those who have offended, hurt, or abused us.
 Then we can actually move to the point where we begin to develop the freedom to say to others, “I forgive you”, and “Please forgive me.”